-Study 3 is a 24-week global pivotal Phase 3 randomized, double-blind, placebo-controlled study evaluating the efficacy and safety of bempedoic acid 180 mg versus placebo.
-This study is expected to enroll approximately 300 high CVD risk patients with ASCVD and/or HeFH, or who are high risk primary prevention, whose LDL-C is not adequately controlled with current lipid-modifying therapies, and who are only able to tolerate less than the lowest approved daily starting dose of a statin and can be considered statin intolerant.
-The study will be conducted at approximately 70 sites in the U.S. and Canada.
+Study 3 is a 24-week global pivotal Phase 3 randomized, double-blind, placebo-controlled study evaluating the efficacy and safety of bempedoic acid 180 mg versus placebo in high CVD risk patients with ASCVD and/or HeFH, or who are high risk primary prevention, whose LDL-C is not adequately controlled with current lipid-modifying therapies, and who are only able to tolerate less than the lowest approved daily starting dose of a statin and can be considered statin intolerant.
+This study enrolled 345 patients at approximately 70 sites in the U.S. and Canada.
 The primary objective is to assess the 12-week LDL-C lowering efficacy of patients treated with bempedoic acid versus placebo.
 Secondary objectives include evaluating the 24-week LDL-C lowering efficacy, safety and tolerability of bempedoic acid versus placebo and effects on other risk markers, including non-HDL-C, total cholesterol, apoB and hsCRP.
-We initiated Study 3 in December 2016, and expect to report top-line results by the second quarter of 2018.
+We expect to report top-line results by the second quarter of 2018.